plutec/ibanapp/README.md

 ```
 python3 manage.py runserver 0.0.0.0:8000
 ```
-And in your local machine, go to http://127.0.0.1:8000 in order to see the result.
+And in your host machine, go to http://127.0.0.1:8000 in order to see the result.